w33zl3p00tch/gdzip/README.md

 ## Synopsis

 gdzip is a command line tool to compress and encrypt a file or folder.

-Internally, compression is handled as a tar.gz archive that retains the original file metadata.
-Encryption is done using AES256-GCM and/or ChaCha20-Poly1305.
-Key derivation is done using scrypt.

 Internally, the given files and/or folders are compressed and stored as tar.gz archives that retain the original file metadata.
 The data are split into chunks while encrypting, and encryption is done done using AES256-GCM and/or ChaCha20-Poly1305.
 All this happens in RAM, so no temporary files will be used.